tom-mcilwain/CS230-DeepLearning/README.md

-# CS230-final-project
-Stanford  - CS 230: Deep Learning
+# CS 230: Deep Learning - Stanford University

 Title: A Two-Step, Two-Pronged Approach to Binary Classification of Melanoma